Are Text Messages Secure? 6 Must-Dos for Safer Texting

 If you've ever wondered, "Can someone access my text messages?" you now know that yes, it is possible.
 There are several ways scammers and hackers can threaten SMS security; however, no channel or system is 100% safe – not even those created by tech giants.

-When you consider the advantages of SMS – the extensive global reach, the exceptionally high (98%) open rates and the convenience it offers customers (being a native app), these may outweigh the risks.
-And by taking preventive measures and ensuring customers do the same, you can avoid many threats from taking root.
+Is SMS encrypted?
+No, but when you consider the advantages of SMS – the extensive and indiscriminate global reach, the exceptionally high (98%) open rates and the convenience it offers customers (being a native app) – they may far outweigh the risks.

-Learn more about business SMS messaging in the Messente blog.
+Learn more about secure SMS messaging for businesses in the Messente blog.
 You can also talk to us about the measures we have in place to help our clients send text messages securely.